DadeCountyCoder/hoops_cli/NOTES.md

 Process.
 i want to call from to to the Cli, the Cli to call upon scarping and return that to the cli, and it should be able to create a new player using  the retrieved data from cli.
-I want the roster to be shown and the user to be able to pick a player and ged more info on the player possible move-i don't think it will serve a purpose there because im gonna ask the user to interact in the roster method when a new player is created
+I want the roster to be shown and the user to be able to pick a player and get more info on the player such as name, jersey number and position.

+possible move-i don't think it will serve a purpose there because im gonna ask the user to interact in the roster method when a new player is created.

-Need to have an understanding of instance & class methods what an instance variable is
+Need to have an understanding of instance & class methods what an instance variable is self - receiver object of the current method instance methods use an instance of a class, whereas a class method can be used with just the class name

 <!-- Could not find gem 'hoops_cli x64-mingw32' in any of the gem sources listed in your Gemfile
 Run `bundle install` to install missing gems -->